MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 ADO.NET uses the [`IDataRecord`](https://learn.microsoft.com/en-us/dotnet/api/system.data.idatarecord) interface (and classes derived from it) to represent the data provided when executing a database command.
 A data record has one or more fields; MuchAdo supports mapping those fields to instances of various types.

 :::info
 If, when mapping a data record to a type, there are unused fields, e.g. when mapping a data record with two fields to a single integer, MuchAdo will throw an `InvalidOperationException`.
-If you would rather ignore unused fields, call `WithIgnoreUnusedFields` on the `DbDataMapper` specified by your connector settings.
+If you would rather ignore unused fields, use `WithIgnoreUnusedFields` on the `DbDataMapper` specified by your connector settings.
 :::

 ## Strings